Reading: State of reading achievement

-Globally, the covid-19 epidemic created a substantial overall learning deficit in reading abilities and other academic areas.
-It arose early in the pandemic and persists over time, and is particularly large among children from low socio-economic backgrounds.
+Globally, disruption to education during the COVID-19 pandemic caused a substantial learning deficit in reading abilities and other academic areas.
+This arose early in the pandemic response and persists over time, and is particularly large among children from low socio-economic backgrounds.
+In the US, several research studies show that, in the absence of additional support, there is nearly a 90 percent chance that a poor reader in Grade 1 will remain a poor reader.

-In Canada, the provinces of Ontario and Nova Scotia, respectively, reported that 26% and 30% of grade three students did not meet the provincial reading standards in 2019.
-In Ontario, 53% of Grade 3 students with special education needs (students who have an Individual Education Plan), were not meeting the provincial standard.
+In Canada, it was reported that, in the province of Ontario 27% of grade three students did not meet the provincial reading standards in 2023, increasing to 29% in 2024.
+Also in Ontario, 52% of grade three students with special education needs (students who have an Individual Education Plan), were not meeting the provincial standards in 2022.
+This increased to 55% in 2024.
+The province of Nova Scotia reported that 32% of grade three students did not meet the provincial reading standards in 2022.
+The province of New Brunswick reported that 43.4% and 30.7% did not meet the Reading Comprehension Achievement Levels for grades four and six respectively in 2023.

 The Progress in International Reading Literacy Study (PIRLS) publishes reading achievement for fourth graders in 50 countries.
 The five countries with the highest overall reading average are the Russian Federation, Singapore, Hong Kong SAR, Ireland and Finland.
 Some others are: England 10th, United States 15th, Australia 21st, Canada 23rd, and New Zealand 33rd.

-The Programme for International Student Assessment (PISA) measures 15-year-old school pupils scholastic performance on mathematics, science, and reading.
+The Programme for International Student Assessment (PISA) measures 15-year-old school pupils' scholastic performance on mathematics, science, and reading.
+Critics, however, say PISA is fundamentally flawed in its underlying view of education, its implementation, and its interpretation and impact on education globally.

+Many older students also lag behind in reading skills and are "hiding in plain sight".
+The RAND Corporation reported that 44% of teachers in grades 3-12 say their students always or almost always have difficulty reading the content in their class.
+Ninety-seven percent of teachers modify their teaching to accommodate this concern.

 The reading levels of adults, ages 16–65, in 39 countries are reported by the Programme for the International Assessment of Adult Competencies (PIAAC).
 Between 2011 and 2018, PIAAC reports the percentage of adults reading at-or-below level one (the lowest of five levels).
-Some examples are Japan 4.9%, Finland 10.6%, Netherlands 11.7%, Australia 12.6%, Sweden 13.3%, Canada 16.4%, England (UK) 16.4%, and the United States 16.9%.
+Some examples are Japan 4.9%, Finland 10.6%, the Netherlands 11.7%, Australia 12.6%, Sweden 13.3%, Canada 16.4%, England (UK) 16.4%, and the United States 16.9%.

-According to the World Bank, 53% of all children in low-and-middle-income countries suffer from 'learning poverty'.
-In 2019, using data from the UNESCO Institute for Statistics, they published a report entitled Ending Learning Poverty: What will it take?.
+According to the World Bank, 53% of all children in low and middle-income countries suffer from 'learning poverty'.
+In 2019, using data from the UNESCO Institute for Statistics, they published a report entitled Ending Learning Poverty: What will it take.
 Learning poverty is defined as being unable to read and understand a simple text by age 10.